What is the best home remedy for gout?

-What's more, these things also contribute to weight gain and, with obesity increasing the chances of developing gout, this shows how sugary foods have an even larger part to play in the problem.1
+What's more, these things also contribute to weight gain and obesity increases the chances of developing gout.
+This shows how sugary foods have an even larger part to play in the problem.1

-On top of this, foods that are high in sugar can promote inflammation which can also worsen gout symptoms.
+On top of this, foods that are high in sugar can promote inflammation which can also worsen gouty symptoms.